redblocklabshq/stacks/README.md

 ![DocT Portfolio](DocT.png)

-[DocT](https://x.com/DocT___) is a renowned pediatrician and artist whose groundbreaking "They Are Here" collection explores themes of human endurance and memory through neo-expressionist works.
+[DocT](https://x.com/DocT___) is a pediatrician and artist whose groundbreaking "They Are Here" collection explores themes of human endurance and memory through neo-expressionist works.
 The collection was featured at the White Night of the Galleries [CryptoArt V4.0] in Craiova, Romania and includes the historic first human brain inscription on Bitcoin.

-**Red Block Labs** designed and developed the collection's landing page:
+**Red Block Labs** designed and developed [the collection](https://doct-vite.vercel.app)'s landing page:

 ### Results